ibm-cloud-docs/BlockStorage/ordering-snapshots.md

 The first snapshot uses a negligible amount of space as it's just a copy of the metadata (pointers) that indicates the active file system blocks.
 {: note}

-A volume with numerous changes and a lengthy retention period needs more space than a volume with moderate change and a moderate retention schedule.
+A volume with numerous changes and a lengthy retention period needs more space than a volume with moderate changes and a moderate retention schedule.
 An example for the first type is a high change rate database.
 An example for the second type is a VMware&reg; datastore.

 If you take 12 hourly snapshots of 500 GB of actual data, and the change rate is 1 percent between each snapshot, you end up with 60 GB for snapshots.